 On to the actual list of sites that I find most useful.
 These sites will help you book any trip whether it is a road trip, vacation rental, or just a little getaway off the beaten path!
 Some of these sites have membership reward programs!

 This travel planning website is gold!
-When using Skyscanner, I love getting inspired to choose where to go by setting my destination to “anywhere.”
+When using Kayak, I love getting inspired to choose where to go by setting my destination to “anywhere.”
 Just put in your departing city and the dates you want to travel, then add anywhere to your destination choice.
 Click search, and BOOM, a list of destinations will appear sorted by cheapest option first.

 Who doesn’t love finding the best deals and discovering new cities?
 Using this feature, I have discovered a couple of “off the beaten path” destinations.
-I can credit my trip to Bari, Italy, and Valletta, Malta to using Skyscanner.
+I can credit my trip to Bari, Italy, and Valletta, Malta to using Kayak.

 I love booking.com for so many reasons!
 It is not just a site for hotels, but vacation rentals as well!
 You can also use this traveling planning website to book airport taxis!
 I feel like I am always finding the best deals on booking.com!

 This site has a nifty loyalty program that saves you money the more you book with them.
 Genius level one, which is achieved with any 2 stays within 2 years, gets you 10% off for your account’s life.
 And, when you complete 5 stays within 2 years, you are upgraded to Genius level 2.
 In level 2, you are bumped up to a 15% discount and free breakfast and upgrades at some select hotels.